ICWallis/T21-Tutorial-WellTestAnalysis/README.md

 - Interested in geothermal wells and how they are characterised using injection testing and temperature logs
 - A practicing geothermal reservoir engineer who are interested in using python for well test analysis

-The Juypter Notebooks use methods at an intermediate python level but, because all code is provided, a novice python user can follow along.
+The tutorial uses methods at an intermediate python level but, because all code is provided, a novice python user can follow along.